ains-arch/upworthy-hierarchy/README.md

 We chose the eight hyperhyperhyperparameter $x$s as non-informative $x=1$.
 All other priors are informative priors, but they are informed by the data rather than our prior knowledge.

+### Method
+We again used five chains, this time with 1000 steps of Gibbs sampling, to iteratively update all parameters.

 ### Results
 First, a trace plot showing convergence in the mean $\alpha$ across the stories.
 This is a contrived variable, but it allows us to look at a single measure across the five chains.